 How Best To Schedule Your College Student Auto Transport

-Every August we see a spike in college student car shipping.
+Every August, we see a spike in college student car shipping.
 We offer here some good advice on how best to go about it.
-A big reason that make college student car shipping orders so very different from nearly every other type has to do with … emotions … and parents.
-In the car shipping business there are few guarantees or certainties.
-It’s not like shipping a package folks.
+In the car shipping business, there are few guarantees or certainties.
+It’s not like shipping a package, folks.
 You can’t overnight it.
 Car shipping is much more involved with plenty of variables.